 Where: No 32 The Old Town, The Pavement, London

 What: Chiswick's Latest Addition

-Why: Another neighbourhood haunt, this recently opened restaurant in South West London is a home away from home in a former fire station.
+Why: Another neighbourhood favourite, this South West London haunt is a home away from home in a former fire station.
 The previously forgotten courtyard space has been revived, offering the perfect setting for relaxed eating and drinking.
 Tuck into fresh food that focuses on well-sourced ingredients from breakfast and brunch to evening snacks and Sunday roasts.

 Where: 197-199 Chiswick High Rd, London W4 2DR

 Why: Penethorne’s is nestled in the newly refurbished New Wing at London landmark, Somerset House.
 Known for it’s impressive array of wonderful cocktails, it’s the perfect location for post-work drinks, especially come the summer when you can sit outside on their pretty courtyard, admiring not only the kick from your cocktail but also the grandeur and grace of Somerset House’s architecture.
 Try The Strand to warm up in the evening breeze – a mix of whiskey, cassis, homemade honey syrup, walnut bitters and ginger ale.

 Where: New Wing, Somerset House, Strand, WC2R 1LA